Why your business should have a CSR Policy

 Working with young people is important to us as well as supporting people who have been homeless.
 Bina is on the Luton Sixth Form College Career Ready Local Advisory Board as a Business Advisor.
 She loves to mentor students and have sponsored internship.

 She also gives her time on a regular basis to NOAH, a charity which supports homeless people for their “Return to Work programme”, working with learners on their C.V ‘s, job interviews, sharing tips on employability.

 Bina works closely with her Indian community in Luton with forums such Luton Navaratri Association, Brahmin Association of Luton and the local Hindu Temple and sponsors events, occasions and causes on a regular basis.

 Bina is part of a Steering Group for Bedfordshire & Luton Community Foundation (BLCF) for their initiative called EVOLVE for gender equality.

 She is also a regular panel member on the Drivetime programme for BBC 3 Counties radio as a business panel member with Roberto Peroni.
 She loves the opportunity to help listeners on employment law matters and discuss issues of the day.

-This year Plain Talking HR are sponsoring one of the Community Awards for the prestigious Community Interest Luton Awards held in October 2019
+This year Plain Talking HR are sponsoring one of the Community Awards for the prestigious Community Interest Luton Awards

+We sponsor Luton Town Football Club and The 3 Counties Expo.
 We have lots of other plans of projects we are going to be involved with so watch this space!